NekowebWiki/WikiGen/content/nekoweb.md

 - **13-12-2024**: Dimden announces:
   >Nekoweb now has a built in RSS feed!
 You can add your RSS file in your site settings and it'll show posts to your followers (and in global feed if you have enough followers).
   >You can style your posts the same way as you did with your user box using elements.css.
-Additionally, @Supporters have ability to set unique style per-post using <style> and overflow the post box.
+Additionally, @Supporters have ability to set unique style per-post using &lt;style&gt; and overflow the post box.
   >Enjoy!!!!

 - **14-12-2024**: Dimden announces: